 The dumpling dough in this recipe is really easy to make but yes, you can use a readymade product.
 Read the nutrition labels and choose a healthier option like Bisquick Heart Smart Pancake & Baking Mix.
 You can also use canned buttermilk biscuits and cut them into pieces before adding them to the soup.

-If you don’t have buttermilk, you can make it by stirring 1 ½ teaspoons fresh lemon juice into ½ cup milk (any type).
+If you don’t have buttermilk, you can make it by stirring 1 ½ teaspoons fresh lemon juice or white vinegar into ½ cup milk (any type).
 Let the mixture sit for a 5-10 minutes until it thickens slightly and small curds form.
 Then use as directed in the recipe.

 If your dumplings turn out heavy, dense or tough, you may be over-mixing the dumpling dough.
 Whisk the dry ingredients and wet ingredients separately, then gently fold them together until just combined.
 To avoid dry dumplings, be sure to cover the pot with a lid as they cook.
 This will help the dumplings steam and retain their moisture.